-Ν Monday 6:30-9:30 p.m.
+N Monday 6:30-9:30 p.m.
 Hill В Wednesday 9:30 a.m12:30 p.m.
 Hill

-Beginning Sculpture I and II introduce students to the possibilities of sculptural form and space by exploring the aesthetic and conceptual potential of materials and processes.
-The first semester focuses on fabrication techniques, specifically the use of wood and metal.
-Traditional tools and techniques are demonstrated, and as students become proficient, they are encouraged to experiment and develop their own artistic goals.
-Beginning Sculpture II focuses on completely different processes and materials, namely mold making, clay, plaster, and found material.
+One of two required beginning-level sculpture courses, this course introduces students to the possibilities of sculptural form and space while exploring the aesthetic and conceptual potential of materials and processes such as clay, plaster, and mold making.
 Basic techniques are introduced alongside slide presentations and critiques to help students become familiar with the ideas that form the foundation of contemporary sculpture.
 Hand tools, power tools, mold-making techniques, ceramic processes, and other practices are explored.